eliwangila/Apiconsumingangular/README.md

     ## Known Burgs

-    Running two different servers.. for them to communicate and display responces and request
+    - Running two different servers.. for them to communicate and display responces and request
+    - implementing links to repo for projects (still implementing that.)
     ## Contact information
     For colleboration and questions about the project reach out via email [ekirapaeli254@gmail.com]